 - Eliminate all plastics touching your food or drink and avoid high estrogenic foods like soy, corn, flax.
 Use all-natural skin and personal care products, and eco-friendly home cleaners and laundry detergents.

 - Monitor and limit sources of EMF, by doing things like turning Wifi off at night, using an ethernet cable instead, and staying far away from your cell phone.
-Otterbox phone cases are also helpful, as are grounding mats or sheets or shields.
+Grounding mats or sheets or shields are also helpful.

 - Combat indoor blue light by using things like bug bulbs, Tungsten soft lights, and anything on the yellow/red spectrum (like a salt lamp or candles).